ChristopherRabotin/GMAT/application/README.txt

 A future release of GMAT will address the signing issue further.

+To use the MATLAB interface on Mac, see the additional instructions in the "Configuring the MATLAB Interface" section of the GMAT User Guide.

+To use the Python interface on Mac, see the additional instructions in the "Configuring the Python Interface" section of the GMAT User Guide.

 BUILDING FROM SOURCE

 GMAT is distributed in source form as well, and can be compiled on OS X, Linux and Windows.
 Build instructions for GMAT can be found at http://gmatcentral.org/display/GW/GMAT+CMake+Build+System.

+USING GMAT OPTIMAL CONTROL / CSALT

+Using the GMAT Optimal Control capability -- implemented in the EMTGModels and CsaltInterface plugins -- requires additional installation steps.
+See the "Software Organization and Compilation" section of the GMAT Optimal Control user guide in gmat/docs/GMAT_OptimalControl_Specification.pdf for complete instructions.

 -----------------------------------------------------------------------
                            Running GMAT